-- 1. If an exam/assignment day is canceled, the exam will be administered on the first day that classes resume.
+- 1. If an exam day is canceled, the exam will be administered on the first day that classes resume.
 For example, if a Monday exam day is canceled, the exam will be given on the following Wednesday.
 If Wednesday is also canceled, the exam will be given the following Monday. - 2.
-If a lecture or discussion day is canceled, the test will be given as scheduled on the first day that classes resume.
+If a lecture or discussion day is canceled, the exam will be given as scheduled on the first day that classes resume.
 For example, if an exam is scheduled on Monday, and the preceding Wednesday lecture is canceled, the exam will be given as scheduled on Monday.
-If an exercise was due on the day that was canceled, it will be due on the test day.

-Complaints and Problems
+Complaints and Problems with the Class